tfwillems/HipSTR/README.md

 - libbz2
 - liblzma

-If you are running Ubuntu 16+, they can be easily installed running:
+If you are running Ubuntu 16+, they can be easily installed by running:

     apt install make g++ zlib1g-dev libhts-dev libbz2-dev liblzma-dev